ryancalladine/ryancalladine/README.md

-### Ryan Calladine
+### Welcome!

-Hello, my name is Ryan, and this is intended to display my coding journey towards becoming a data scientist as well as other interesting proejcts!
+Myy name is Ryan, and this is intended to display my coding journey towards becoming a data scientist as well as other interesting proejcts!

 **About Me**